shimniok/rabbitmq-example/README.md

 # rabbitmq-example
-Example RabbitMQ producer &amp; consumer using docker &amp; docker-compose
+Example RabbitMQ producer and consumer using docker, docker-compose, node, and python.

+Based on the somewhat broken tutorial: [Implement RabbitMQ on Docker in 20 Minutes](https://www.architect.io/blog/rabbitmq-docker-tutorial)